'England's man for the big occasion delivers again'

 Ashes series routinely reach a calamitous finale here, while careers have ended in front of Sydney's famous green-roofed pavilions.

-Some England greats - think Kevin Pietersen or even Bodyline's chief perpetrator Harold Larwood - have not survived Sydney Ashes defeats.
+Some England greats - think Kevin Pietersen or even Bodyline's chief perpetrator Harold Larwood - have not survived Sydney.

 For other, less established names - Scott Borthwick, Boyd Rankin or Mason Crane to name a few - bruising losses were so bad that their fledgling Test careers were washed away like a crisp packet floating in nearby Bondi Bay.